 Urban sessions are a great option during winter.
 We can hop in and out of shops as needed to get warm or grab a cup of tea.
 These are walking sessions usually, so we rediscover the corners of the city while we chat and enjoy Boston's (or your town's) essence at its best.

 The color of the bricks offers a unique charm when shooting photos in Boston and the suburbs.
-To make the most of that, you can plan a sunrise session in Acron St., or a sunset session in Downtown Lexington, for example.
+To make the most of that, you can plan a sunrise session in Acron St., or a sunset session in the historical houses in Linconl, for example.

 - Mother nature lover: do you like beaches, lakes, parks?
 So many alternatives.
 Outdoor locations will most likely be calmed and relaxed in the early afternoon or by sunset, tons of green and colorful backgrounds.